OpenDataLiteracy/WSL-AMF/assessment/assessment-methods.md

 ### Portal Assessment

-Cleaned the 24 June dataset:
+Cleaned the 24 June csv dataset (downloaded from data.wa.gov- this is a private dataset) :

 1. Fix the create and update date column formats
 2. Delete obvious test datasets (search test and dummy, but watch out for lead test results from Asset_data sheet (the community datasets are still in there and also in the removed datasets sheet)